top of page

 Naturally Secreted Luciferase

-All cell lines tested negative for mycoplasma.
+All cell lines have been tested negative for mycoplasma.

 Consistent